National Campaigns

 One of our Equine Inspectors, Liz Pharaoh shares some of the main complaints she gets called out to ...
 Read More

 Thinking of putting your horse up for loan?
 Considering loaning a horse?
-Are you fully aware of your ...
+Are you fully aware of you ...
 Read More

 Winter Worries and Equine Welfare Concerns?
 Talk to HAPPA’s Inspectorate